Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Introduction

-In this work, we provide a theoretical analysis of the out-of-equilibrium dynamics of the $\pi$-mode.
-After reviewing the stable mean-field dynamics, we focus first on the effect of fluctuations on the linearized level, destabilizing the state.
-We perform an analytical study of the excited modes and their respective growth rates.
+Experimentally, a promising approach to an extended‐junction geometry employs, starting from a one-dimensional array of bosonic Josephson junctions~\cite{cataliotti2001josephson}, two parallel, weakly coupled elongated BECs~\cite{PhysRevLett.92.050405,Betz_PhysRevLett.106.020407, LeBlanc2011, schweigler2017experimental,PhysRevLett.120.173601,Zhang:2023tgx}, which allows direct measurement of density and phase fluctuations along the junction and thereby characterize the physics in full detail~\cite{Gring_2012, Adu_Smith_2013, langen2015ultracold}.
+Decay of both the Josephson and MQST regimes has been observed experimentally in coupled condensates \cite{Berrada2016,Pigneur2020}, although precise comparison with theory is limited by harmonic confinement~\cite{mennemann2021relaxation, Pigneur2020}.
+To date, the only direct realization of a metastable $\pi$‐state was in a superfluid \(^3\)He weak link~\cite{Backhaus1998}, and its observation in extended cold-atom junctions remains an open challenge.

+In this work, we present the first detailed theoretical analysis of $\pi$-trapped state instabilities in extended bosonic Josephson junctions.
+We combine analytic predictions for tachyonic and parametric instability bands with Truncated Wigner simulations that capture nonlinear secondary processes.
+Importantly, we identify concrete experimental signatures — from imbalance dynamics to momentum-resolved twin-beam correlations — that provide a clear pathway toward observing these instabilities with present-day cold-atom technology.

+First, we recapitulate the spatially uniform mean-field dynamics, which is stable.
+Next, we analyze small, spatially dependent fluctuations.
+Specifically, first we expand the dynamics up to first order in space-time dependent perturbations.
+We find that bands of momentum modes with nonzero wave-vector are exponentially growing and quantify the corresponding growth rate.
 One can distinguish primary instabilities where the growth of characteristic modes is shown to be of tachyonic and parametric resonance origin~\cite{Zache:2017dnz, Berges:2002cz, Chatrchyan:2020cxs}.
 To go beyond the linearized analysis, we compare with the numerical results obtained from simulations using a Truncated Wigner Approximation (TWA)~\cite{Blakie:2008vka}.
 This allows us to identify secondary instabilities~\cite{Berges:2002cz, Zache:2017dnz}, which represent the even faster non-linear growth of modes triggered by the primary instabilities~\cite{Berges:2002cz, Zache:2017dnz}.
 Our study provides the basis for quantitative comparisons with future experimental implementations.